bdeckard92/dupUT/02-Lesson-Plans/12-SQL/README.md

 ## Instructor Notes

+* Be sure to install the [MySQL server](https://dev.mysql.com/downloads/mysql/) before this week's classes and run the server to be able to initialize the MySQL command line prompt.

 * Be sure to prepare and read over the activities before your class begins.
 Try to anticipate any questions students may have.

-* In this module, students will be using SQLite for the project in the async lessons, however we will use MySQL in these virtual classes.
-Make sure the students install both SQLite and MySQL for this module.
+* Make sure the students install MySQL for this module.
 Detailed instructions are provided in the `Up and Running` for this module.

-* Be sure to [install MySQL](https://dev.mysql.com/downloads/mysql/) before this week's classes and run the server to be able to initialize the MySQL command line prompt.

 * Remind students to complete the Midpoint Survey coming up that covers their journey thus far.
 Clarify that this survey is **not** about the current Module, but is about the entire course up until this point!
 It’s important that they are aware of this in advance and that they take their time to complete the survey.
 This will ultimately help us understand how the program, the curriculum, the instruction, and our support can be improved!